Workflow triggers

 Webhook URLs are formatted as:

-to the webhook URL to echo the webhook payload back to the server.
+To echo the webhook payload back to the server, add the query parameter echo=true

 By default, we return the workflow context (e.g. execution_id